top of page

 AGENTS OPEN TO INTERNS

-Jeff Kleinman and Steve Troha are seeking a curious, creative and organized intern to aid in database creation and management; researching new books, and assessing and critiquing manuscripts and proposals, among other tasks.
+Jeff Kleinman and Steve Troha are seeking a creative and organized intern to aid in database creation and management; researching new books; writing book proposals; and assessing and critiquing manuscripts and proposals, among other tasks.
 A background in music (pop, rock, classical, country, etc.) would be helpful.

-The ideal candidate will have excellent attention to detail, strong writing, editing and research skills — someone who’ll be reliable, professional, and able to multitask and prioritize.
+The ideal candidate will have strong writing skills; excellent attention to detail; and superior editing and research skills.
+We are looking for someone reliable, professional, and able to multitask and prioritize.

-This is a great opportunity for anyone who is interested in publishing, research, and writing.
-The position can be done remotely, and the work schedule can be flexible to suit the candidate’s availability.
+This is a great opportunity for anyone who is interested in publishing, music, research, and writing.
+The position can be done remotely, and the work schedule can be flexible to suit the candidate’s availability (although the intern will need to work during regular East Coast business hours).
 Applicants who identify with groups that are traditionally underrepresented in the publishing industry [including but not limited to: BIPOC, LGBTQIA+, veterans and people with disabilities] are strongly encouraged to apply.